-The Hebrew Scriptures are a three-part collection of scrolls known as the Torah, Nevi’im, and Ketuvim, or TaNaK.
+The Hebrew Scriptures are a three-part collection of scrolls known as the Torah, Prophets, and Writings, or “TaNaK” for short.

-Did you know that the arrangement of the Old Testament in Christian Bibles is not the original order?
-Along with all ancient Jews, Jesus encountered the Scriptures as a three-part collection of scrolls known as the Torah, Nevi’im, and Ketuvim, or TaNaK.
-In this video, we’ll explore why this ancient order matters and how it illuminates the unified story of the Old Testament.
+Did you know that the arrangement of the Old Testament in Christian Bibles is not original?
+Along with all ancient Jews, Jesus encountered the Scriptures as a three-part collection of scrolls known as the Torah, Prophets, and Writings, or “TaNaK” for short.
+In this video we’ll explore why this matters, and what happens when you read the Hebrew Scriptures in the traditional Jewish order

 TaNaK / Old Testament

 The Hebrew canon, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
 The traditional order we're talking about is referred to as “TaNaK.”
 The TaNaK is an acronym for the names of the three large subcollections of the Hebrew Bible: Torah, Nevi’im, and Ketuvim.
 See how the whole order of the Old testament is actually much different than you may think, and is the same order Jesus would have read them in.

 In the beginning, God made a good world and invited the rest of creation, Human's being the crown jewel, to participate and help build a beautiful world.
 Of course, it didn't turn out that way, Humans and the rest of creation rebelled against God.
 However, God committed to saving the world through Abraham and his family, which is what the Torah is all about.

 Torah, often referred to as “The Torah,” “Pentateuch,” or the “first five books of Moses,” is directly translated as “law” or “instruction.”
 These books tell the foundation story of the Israelites starting with Genesis 1-11 (pre-history), Abraham, Jacob, Joseph, and Moses.
 It recounts their covenant with God and their role in human history.